Protected

 The offset in the file to start writing

-Zip file-backed filesystem Implemented according to the standard: http://pkware.com/documents/casestudies/APPNOTE.TXT
+A file system backend by a zip file.
+Implemented according to the standard: http://pkware.com/documents/casestudies/APPNOTE.TXT

 While there are a few zip libraries for JavaScript (e.g. JSZip and zip.js), they are not a good match for ZenFS.
 In particular, these libraries perform a lot of unneeded data copying, and eagerly decompress every file in the zip file upon loading to check the CRC32.
 They also eagerly decode strings.
 Furthermore, these libraries duplicate functionality already present in ZenFS (e.g. UTF-8 decoding and binary data manipulation).

 When the filesystem is instantiated, we determine the directory structure of the zip file as quickly as possible.
 We lazily decompress and check the CRC32 of files.
-We do not cache decompressed files; if this is a desired feature, it is best implemented as a generic file system wrapper that can cache data from arbitrary file systems.

 Current limitations: